Arthur-Milchior/anki-correct-deck-name-in-note-type-editor/README.md

 # Correct add-on name
+This add-on is integrated in Anki 2.1.9. you thus won't need it unless your anki is out of date.
+Hence it's not on ankiweb anymore.

 ## Rationale
 When you open the note editor, {{Deck}} is replaced by a deck you recently used, and not at all by the correct deck name.
 This add-on